F.A.Q. Electroncis (E-Waste)

 The list below represents some of the opportunities to recycle electronics through existing retail and non-governmental locations.
 Please contact any location prior to dropping off material as their policies may have changed from what is listed below.

 - Best Buy offers electronic recycling services at all its stores nationwide.
-Best Buy accepts nearly everything electronic for free including TVs, computers, DVD players, monitors, cell phones, printers, stereos, etc. Televisions under 32" are accepted at the stores for free but TVs larger than 32" must be picked up by Best Buy for a fee, typically between $100 and $150.
+Best Buy accepts nearly everything electronic for free including computers, DVD players, monitors, cell phones, printers, stereos, etc. Televisions have fees associated with their acceptance.
+TVs with tubes under 32" or Flat Panel TVs smaller than 50" are accepted at the stores for $25 per TV with a 2 TV limit per day.
+Tube TVs larger than 32" or Flat panel TVs larger than 50" must be picked up by Best Buy for a fee, typically between $99.
+Best Buys will take old TVs with them for recycling when they deliver a new one to your home.
 Best Buy won't take computer hard drives (please remove them first), appliances or anything containing freon, like refrigerators, air conditioners or dehumidifiers.
 Click here for more information.
 Drop off is available at customer service desks during normal business hours.